ppopoff/scala-course/textbook/en/ch4_collections_and_forcomps/assignment.md

  - Both collections should implement own apply and unapply methods
  - Use currying aka partial applications for some high-order functions
  - Both collections should implement map, flatMap, filter and withFilter methods, and size optimization: each call for .size or .length method must return the value in O(1).
  - Map should use our own implementation of list for buckets.

+[Here](/codebook/main/ch2/List.scala) you may find a snippet for List.
+You're free to use it.
+Map should be implemented in a similar manner

 ## Conditions and limitations: